The Garden Club of Honolulu’s mission is “to conserve, protect and preserve our natural environment through learning, teaching, and action”.

 THE GARDEN CLUB OF HONOLULU GRANTS

-TGCH awards grants to Hawaii-based organizations promote education and projects in conservation, gardening and civic enhancement or beautification in support or our mission.
+TGCH awards grants to Hawaii-based organizations which promote education and projects in conservation, gardening and civic enhancement or beautification in support or our mission.
 Grants generally range from $1,000 to $10,000.
 We do accept proposals for larger amounts and multi-year funding.

 - Windward Community College: for student scholarships, in ecology, in bio-resource development, and management of plant biotechnology